ankidroid/Anki-Android/FAQ.md

 All versions are available as APK files, see the [[installation guide|Installation]].
 Don't forget to [let us know](http://ankidroid.org/help.html) what bothers you, and we will try to fix it.

+Our current release series is 2.15.x, but you may install a "parallel" version of the previous stable release 2.14.6 if you are experiencing a problem and we are working on a fix for you.
+Wwe suggest parallel "A") side by side which you will find here: https://github.com/ankidroid/Anki-Android/releases/tag/v2.14.6

 ### Is there a version for Android Wear?
 Yes, there is an open source 3rd party app called [AnkiWear for AnkiDroid](https://github.com/wlky/AnkiDroid-Wear) that offers support for Android Wear.